 - weight loss

-IBD does not currently have a cure, but people may see an improvement in symptoms and their quality of life by changing their eating habits.
+People with IBD, specifically CD, may see an improvement in symptoms and their quality of life by changing their eating habits.
 Medications such as aminosalicylates, corticosteroids, and immunosuppressants — including biologics — can also help.
+Meanwhile, a total colectomy may cure a person of UC.

 The following sections will discuss some autoimmune conditions affecting the hormones.